 - Adds and subtracts multi-digit numbers.

-- Multiplies a number that has up to 4 digits by a 1 digit number, (for example, 2345 x 6) and multiplies two 2 digit numbers by each other, (for example, 13 X 16).
+- Multiplies a number that has up to 4 digits by a 1-digit number, (for example, 2345 x 6) and multiplies two 2-digit numbers by each other, (for example, 13 x 16).

-- Solves division equations which include remainders.
+- Solves division equations with remainders.